signalfx/splunk-otel-java/README.md

 > **Tip**: To generate a snippet that includes all the basic install commands for your environment and service, open the Splunk Observability Cloud wizard in **Data Setup > APM Instrumentation > Java > Add Connection**.

-When you run your application with the Java agent, trace data goes to Observability Cloud through the Splunk OTel connector.
+When you run your application with the Java agent, trace data goes to Observability Cloud through the Splunk OTel collector.
 If no data appears in **Observability > APM**, see [Troubleshooting](#troubleshooting).

 For full install instructions, including K8s and Lambda snippets, see [Instrument Java services for Observability Cloud](https://docs.splunk.com/Observability/gdi/get-data-in/application/java/get-started.html) in the official Splunk documentation.